johnryantaylor/FDSE/Project2/README.md

 Kelvin-Helmholtz billows developing in a cloud layer over Mount Shasta, California.
 Photo copyright 1999, Beverly Shannon.

 ## Introduction
-Here, we will examine the basic stability properties of a stratified shear flow, and will then use Diablo to examine the nonlinear evolution of the unstable state.
+Here, we will examine the basic stability properties of a stratified shear flow, and will then use Oceananigans to examine the nonlinear evolution of the unstable state.

 Start by considering a stratified shear flow of the form: